jrwang/mediagrab/README.md

 #MediaGrab

 MediaGrab easily creates organized lists of books, albums or movies.
 Once given the title of the work, MediaGrab will grab the full metadata for that item.
+Then you can see information about groups of items at a glance, and even get cool aggregate statistics.
+This can be used to keep track of books you read last year, or movies you want to see, or your personal CD collection.

 The currently supported media types are albums, books, and movies (classes "Album," "Book," and "Movie" respectively).

 ## Getting Started